-And Dick's interest in archaeology and And DICK's interest in archaeology and architecture remains strong to this day.
-Dick said: "In the spring of 1998 Tony Robinson, Professor Mick Aston of Bristol University and the History Hunters television crew came down to film on the farm and the neighbouring area - in dry weather Roman and Iron Age fields can be seen in the valley across from the farm and for Age fields can be seen in the valley across from the farm.
+And Dick's interest in archaeology and And Dick's interest in archaeology and architecture remains strong to this day.
+Dick said: "In the spring of 1998 Tony Robinson, Professor Mick Aston of Bristol University and the History Hunter's television crew came down to film on the farm and the neighbouring area - in dry weather Roman and Iron Age fields can be seen in the valley and not see leads can be seen if the valley across from the farm.

 The programme went out on January 16, 1999.
-It was revealed through dendro-chronolgy - tree-ring dating - that the longhouse on the farm was constructed way back in 1540!"
+It was revealed through dendro-chronolgy - tree-ring dating - that the longhouse on the farm was constructed way